clarin-eric/ParlaMint/CONTRIBUTING.md

  git clone git@github.com:<USER-ORG>/ParlaMint.git
 ```

-- Set the data branch in your repository to be synchronized with the data branch in the ParlaMint repository:
+- (ONLY WHEN YOU FORGET TO UNCHECK "Copy the main branch only") Set the data branch in your repository to be synchronized with the data branch in the ParlaMint repository:
 ```bash
 cd ParlaMint
 git remote add upstream https://github.com/clarin-eric/ParlaMint.git